-4 semester hours (3 class hours/3 laboratory hours) Offered: Spring Semester, Odd Numbered Years For non-science AND science majors.
-Plants are the featured organism in this lab science course.
-We will investigate the structure, reproduction, and physiology of all types of plants.
-Plant evolution is stressed as is their ecological, medical, cultural, and economical significance.
-Laboratory classes include offsite fieldwork trips for handson experiences in local identification and the role of plants in nature.
-Plants important to human society will also feature heavily in lab.
+4 semester hours (3 class hours/3 laboratory hours) Offered: Spring Semester, Odd Numbered Years For students who need to fill a laboratory science course requirement and for natural resources students.
+Plants are the featured organism in this lab science course!
+We will investigate the importance of the major groups of plants for nature and for humans.
+Plant ecology and evolution is stressed as is their medical, cultural, and economical significance.
+Laboratory classes include a focus on plants important to human society and handson experiences in off site locations on local identification and the role of plants in nature.
 The use of computers and Blackboard are integral aspects of the course.
 Prerequisite: Eligibility for ENG 101W.